 This is such an easy and delicious meal to make.
 Tender chicken breast in a lemon sauce with roasted tomatoes.
 I think I threw this together in just twenty minutes.
 It is a fast, healthy dinner when you’re short on time.

 Piccata is a method of preparing food.
 Meat is sliced or pounded (or both), coated, sautéed and served in a sauce.
-Piccata is usually served in a butter sauce, but as I wanted to make this dairy free I used chicken stock instead
+Piccata is usually served in a butter sauce, but as I wanted to make this dairy free I used chicken stock instead with olive oil.

 - 1 package of vine tomatoes